 General preventive care guidelines Asymptomatic Bacteriuria Screening recommended at 12-16 weeks gestation or at first prenatal visit, if later.
-Infectious disease Guilor Thea Hepatitis B Virus Screening recommended at first prenatal visit.
+Infectious disease GOTIOTTIES Value and for program at increase Hepatitis B Virus Screening recommended at first prenatal visit.
 Syphilis infection Screening recommended at first prenatal visit.
 Obstetric conditions Rh (D) incompatibility Screening recommended at first prenatal visit.
 Support Recommended lactation counseling as needed.
 Supplies You must get Prior Approval for hospital-grade breast pumps.
 Alcohol and drug misuse Recommended screening for all pregnant persons.
 Other screenings Depression Gestational diabetes Screening recommended by glucose test for persons at 24 to 28 weeks pregnant.

-These are general guidelines.
+^{}These are general guidelines.
 Please consult your provider or call Blue Cross's customer service team at (800) 344-6690.